-BIP recipients are encouraged to add program income to the funds committed to the project (the "Additive Method") and spend it on eligible costs of the project, including additional eligible activities that meet the purposes of the award.
-The same restrictions on eligible costs that apply to BIP Federal and matching funds also apply to program income utilized under the Additive Method.
-As a result of this rule, recipients of BIP awards may not use program income to pay operating expenses of the project (with the exception of certain specifically authorized operating lease costs).
+MM recipients are encouraged to add program income to the funds committed to the project (the "Additive Method") and spend it on eligible costs of the project, including additional eligible activities that meet the purposes of the award.
+The same restrictions on eligible costs that apply to MM Federal and matching funds also apply to program income utilized under the Additive Method.
+As a result of this rule, recipients of MM awards may not use program income to pay operating expenses of the project (with the exception of certain specifically authorized operating lease costs).

 A recipient may utilize program income under the Additive Method to enhance the original project.
-A BIP recipient may propose to purchase equipment with greater capacity or reliability, or to construct laterals to additional community anchor institutions within the original proposed funded service area.
+A MM recipient may propose to purchase equipment with greater capacity or reliability.
 Note, however, that recipients must consider the potential timeframe for requesting approval of the project changes and demonstrating compliance with all environmental requirements.